KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 An SDLC is  composed of a number of clearly defined and distinct __work phases__ which are used by engineers and developers to plan for, design, build, test, and deliver software systems.

-## Example DLC for house construction
+## Example SDLC for house construction

 ![image](https://user-images.githubusercontent.com/105429/122201264-c674f480-ce93-11eb-959a-79d7caf7636d.png)